Control Infrastructure for a Pulsed Ion Accelerator: ZMQ communication

 \section{ZMQ communication}

 Communication between devices and the main programs is handled by ZMQ \cite{ZMQ}.
 ZMQ provides an easy way to implement network communication on a basic level.
-It comes with support for several often-used network topologies, such as request-reply pairs, subscriber-publisher, load-balancer, etc. In our case, every device has the request-listener of a request-reply pair built in, so that it can receive commands such as \textit{load setting hash xyz} or \textit{send current data}, as well as the request part of a request-reply system to request the timestamp of the current shot using another ZMQ request-reply pair from the main program that controls the pulsed system has the counterpart for the timestamp system and will freeze the timestamp for several second once a first request has been made.
-This is done to get a synchronized timestamp in the database.
-We cannot just distribute the timestamp from LabVIEW, since the machine can be triggered in different ways, one of them manually without any LabVIEW controls, therefore we wait for the first request to freeze the timestamp.
-Since we always have several seconds between shots, this is not a problem.
-The main program also has a publisher running that notifies any subscriber if a shot has been taken.
-This is used to be able to save settings and data from devices that do not get a hardware trigger, for example, power supplies controls for charging systems of the pulsed power.
-Here, we want to be able to later access the settings as well as any measured values later).
+It comes with support for several often-used network topologies, such as request-reply pairs, subscriber-publisher, load-balancer, etc. In our case, every device has the listener of a ZMQ request-reply pair built in, so that it can receive commands such as \textit{load setting hash xyz} or \textit{send current data} and reply appropriately.
+Each device can also request the timestamp of the current shot using another ZMQ request-reply pair from the main program that controls the pulsed system.
+The timekeeper system will freeze the timestamp for several seconds when a first request has been made in order to obtain synchronized timestamps in the database.
+Since we always have several seconds between shots, this is an easy solution to supply synchronized timestamps.
+The main program also has a ZMQ publisher running that notifies any ZMQ subscriber when a shot has been taken.
+This is used to enable saving of settings and data from devices that do not receive a hardware trigger, e.g. power supply controls for charging systems of the pulsed power (we want to be able to access these settings as well as any measured values later).
 Furthermore, we plan on using this feature to automatically start data analysis or simulation runs for each and every shot.

 The use of ZMQ together with a database backend with support for many programming languages makes it easy to add components that do not require LabVIEW for data acquisition.
 For example, we were able to add a four-channel oscilloscope to a floating high voltage rack using a small screenless oscilloscope\cite{picotech} that interfaces via USB to a raspberry-pi computer running a small Python program to take data and save it to the database.
 The program implements the same ZMQ channels and commands as our other LabVIEW data acquisition and therefore interfaces nicely with our main LabVIEW programs.